 Antihistamines- Antihistamines are used to relieve or prevent the symptoms of allergic rhinitis (hay fever) and other allergies.
 Antihistamines prevent the effects of histamine, a substance produced by the body during an allergic reaction.
 Antihistamines come in tablet, capsule, liquid or injection form and available by prescription.

-Immunotherapy- In immunotherapy series of injections which are purified allergen extract is given.
+Immunotherapy- In immunotherapy series of injections which are purified allergen extract is given by best skin allergy doctor.

 Emergency Epinephrine-Given for several allergic reactions, an epinephrine shot (epipen, Jr.tw inject) can reduce symptoms until you get emergency treatment.